brewerdigital-llc/stripe-microservice/README.md

 ## Build, configure, deploy, and test the microservice

+### Prerequisites

+You must create a Stripe account for each provider at https://dashboard.stripe.com/register.
+You must also create an API key at https://dashboard.stripe.com/test/apikeys.

 ### Deploy the microservice

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.